 Whether you’re waiting to be tested for COVID-19, you’re waiting for your test results or you’ve tested positive, separating yourself from others is the key to protecting everyone around you.

-If you're already sick and may be infected, staying home is meant to keep you apart from anyone who isn't infected.
+If you're already sick, staying home is meant to keep you apart from anyone who isn't infected.
 This applies whether you have tested positive for COVID-19 or if you have symptoms but haven’t been tested yet.

 To help protect your health, and the health of everyone around you, you should stay home when: